ekozat/courses_select_manager/Documentation/sprint3_docs/userStories.md

 **Estimate (in hrs):** - 30 minutes

-**User Story:** As user I should be able to go back to homepage once I enter the 404 page.
+**User Story:** As user I should be able to go back to homepage once I enter the 404 page so that I don't have to relaunch the website again.

 **Acceptance Criteria:**
 - A custom and unique 404 page is made